-Step two: If the resolution of the grievance proposed in the written response by the step one administrator is not acceptable, the grievant may advance the grievance to the step two administrator (usually a deanor vice president) by checking the appropriate place on the grievance form and sending it within five weekdays of receiving the written response.
+Step two: If the resolution of the grievance proposed in the written response by the step one administrator is not acceptable, the grievant may advance the grievance to the step two administrator (usually a dean or vice president) by checking the appropriate place on the grievance form and sending it within five weekdays of receiving the written response.
 The step two administrator for Extension A/P faculty (such as Extension agents) is the dean of the College of Agriculture and Life Sciences.

 Following receipt of the grievance form, the step two administrator or designated representative meets with the grievant within five weekdays.
 The grievant may request that a chosen representative from among the university general faculty be present.
-Unless the grievant is represented by a member of the faculty who is also a lawyer, the step two administrator does not have legal counsel present.
+Unless the grievant is represented by a member of the facultyfaculty member who is also a lawyer, the step two administrator does not have legal counsel present.

-If the grievance involves a programmatic issue for an Extension A/P faculty member where responsibility for that program lies with a different dean, the designated step two administrator consults with the programmatic dean before rendering a decision.
+If the grievance involves a programmatic issue for an Extension A/P faculty member where responsibility for that program lies withose program is under the responsibility of a different dean, the designated step two administrator consults with the programmatic dean before rendermaking a decision.